Ahmad-ELManaseer03/saucedemo-testautomation/README.md

 - Represents the shopping cart page.
 - Reads product information (e.g. product name) from the cart.

-Tests never access raw locators directly.
-They consume high-level methods from the Page Objects, which improves:
+The tests never interact with raw locators directly.
+They use high-level methods from the Page Objects, which improves:

 - **Readability**
 - **Reusability**
 - **Maintainability**

 ---